 NoSQL InjectionThe NoSQL injection vulnerability can be used by a malicious actor to access and modify sensitive data, including usernames, email addresses, password hashes and login tokens.
 Chained with other vulnerabilities it can lead to a full site takeover.

-Wireshark Is CoolIt doesn't matter if you're a security engineer, a network administrator or even a cyber-criminal, the tools to monitor network traffic are the key to your success.
-By having a detailed view of the numerous packets traversing the network it is possible to ascertain a lot about the security condition of that network.
-It is also a great asset when you need to troubleshoot network load.
-One of the most common tools for all of that is Wireshark.
+Wireshark Is CoolIt does not matter if you are a security engineer, a network administrator or even a cyber-criminal, tools for monitoring network traffic are the key to your success.
+With a detailed view of the numerous packets traversing a network, one can ascertain a lot about the security condition of that network.
+Network monitoring tools are also a vital resource for troubleshooting network performance problems.
+One very popular tool in this category is Wireshark.

 The Basics of Linux Software Management

 Linux, like most other operating systems, supports various types of software.
-Managing that software is a basic skill all Linux users should have.
-Doing it via a graphical user interface is usually pretty self-explanatory, as you just have to follow the instructions on the screen.
-Performing the same task by using a command line interface on the other hand is a whole different matter and could scare some Linux newcomers.
-To help crumble that fear a bit, here are some of the things to keep in mind about software management on a Linux-based operating system.
+Managing that software is a basic skill that all Linux users should have.
+Handling it using a graphical user interface is usually intuitive and self-explanatory.
+With instructions provided on screen, the user simply needs to follow them.
+Doing the same job using a command line interface is entirely different.
+It’s more complicated and difficult and can be daunting for Linux newcomers.

 Cross Site Request Forgery

 When Sir Timothy (aka Tim Berners-Lee) designed the first version ofhis new information system in 1989 (that became the Web two yearslater), it was meant for connecting various research documents viareferences.
 Back then, and even later when the budding Web started togrow, there was no need for tracing the reader’s progress - when a pagewas revisited, it was opened from the beginning again.
 To this day, themain protocol of the Web, HTTP, is a bit like a senile senior to whomhis/her children must re-introduce themselves all over every time theypay a visit.